lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 If p does not equal q, replace it with a point p’ whose polar coordinates are (r(p), $`\theta`$(q)).
 That is, slide p along a circle centered at the hub until it intersects the line from the hub to q, and label the new point p’.
+p’ is a convex combination of two other points in P (the hub and q), so it can be discarded before computing D($\epsilon$).

 Since p and p’ are associated with the same bin,